Security and Data Protection

 4. Notification: If the incident is assessed as a personal data breach under GDPR Art.
 33, we notify the Swedish Data Protection Authority (IMY) within 72 hours.
 Affected data subjects are contacted if the incident is likely to result in a high risk to them (GDPR Art.
 34).
 Notification is via markus@skolkoll.se.

-5. Recovery: In the event of database impact, data is restored using Firestore's PITR feature (up to 7 days of history).
+5. Recovery: In the event of database impact, Firestore's PITR feature (up to 7 days of history) is used to roll back affected documents.
 Static pages are rebuilt from source data.

 6. Post-incident review: After each serious incident we document the root cause, actions taken, and preventive changes internally.
 Material security improvements are communicated in the release log.